ph-il/geolocation-bundle/README.md

 There is a lot to do :
 * Finish all testing
 * More documentations
+* Clean Up Code
+* All all require Entities for Geolocation

 Fill free to send some corrections and suggestions.